 The crystalline structure and the compositional phases were analysed by X-Ray diffraction (XRD) with a Philips vertical diffractometer with Cu-Kα radiation, and Goebel monochromator.

-SIMS depth profiles were obtained on a CAMECA IMS-4 f using an O2 + primary ion beam at a 12.5 kV accelerating voltage (corresponding to 8 keV impact energy) and detection of positive secondary ions.
+Secondary ion mass spectrometry (SIMS) depth profiles were obtained on a CAMECA IMS-4 f using an O2 + primary ion beam at a 12.5 kV accelerating voltage (corresponding to 8 keV impact energy) and detection of positive secondary ions.
 A mass resolution m/Δm ≈4000 was employed in the spectrometer to avoid mass interference between the 63Cu+ and the 126Te+ signals.

 X-ray photoelectron spectroscopy (XPS) experiments were performed in a standard ultrahigh vacuum surface science chamber operating at a base pressure of 2 × 10−10 mbar.
 Core-level electronic structure was probed using a dual anode Mg Kα (1253.6 eV) X-ray source operating at 200 W and a hemispherical PSP Vacuum Technology electron energy analyser.
 The spectrometer was calibrated using Au 4f7/2 at 83.9 eV.
 XPS spectra were fitted using Voigt functions after Shirley background removal with an overall resolution of 0.2 eV

-For TEM-EDX analysis a JEOL 2100F microscope with CEOS probe corrector was used that was operated in scanning transmission electron microscopy (STEM) mode to acquire simultaneous high angle annular dark-field (HAADF) images, i.e. Z-contrast images, together with EDX element maps.
+For tunneling electron microscopy-energy dispersive x-ray (TEM-EDX) analysis a JEOL 2100F microscope with CEOS probe corrector was used that was operated in scanning transmission electron microscopy (STEM) mode to acquire simultaneous high angle annular dark-field (HAADF) images, i.e. Z-contrast images, together with EDX element maps.
 A focused ion beam (FIB) in-situ lift-out method was used for cross-sectional TEM specimen preparation.

 3. Device fabrication